 Then, just as we saw a moment ago, click on the color swatch in the Options Bar to bring up the Color Picker and choose the color you want.
 Click OK to close out of the Color Picker once you’ve chosen a color and Photoshop changes the color of just the text you highlighted:

 And that’s the basics of adding text to our documents in Photoshop!
 In this tutorial, we learned how to add short, simple text using point type.
-In the next tutorial, we’ll learn how to add larger amounts of text inside a pre-selected area using area type, and we’ll look at some additional type options that are available in Photoshop’s Character and Paragraph panels!
+In the next tutorials, we’ll learn how to add larger amounts of text inside a pre-selected area using area type, and we’ll look at some additional type options that are available in Photoshop’s Character panel and Paragraph panel!